 Native woodland regeneration at Maidenhead Thicket

 The Maidenhead Thicket larch plantation was one of many planted in the 1950s as a crop, but it was never harvested.
-We’re removing it to help make space for native trees to regenerate and improve biodiversity in the area.
+We have now removed it to help make space for native trees to regenerate and improve biodiversity in the area.

 What, when, where and how?